google/cadvisor/docs/storage/statsd.md

 Specify what statsd instance to push data to:

 ```
- # The *ip:port* of the database.
+ # The *ip:port* of the instance.
 Default is 'localhost:8086'
  -storage_driver_host=ip:port
 ```